Quant-Insight/Qi_API/Code_Examples/Historical_Factor_Sensitivities.md

         ```

-**Inputs:** For the purpose of this example, the model, the factors, the period of time and the temr are already defined in
+**Inputs:** For the purpose of this example, the model, the factors, the period of time and the term are already defined in
 example_historical_factor_sensitivities() function.

 **Output:** A line chart representing 1y1y Rate Diff., 2y2y Rate Diff. and 5y5y Rate Diff. long term historical sensitivities